BrainBluetooth/ScreenEffectWorkshop/README.md

 # How to make workshop item?

-1. Make prefab, the name of your prefab to load must be "RootObject".
+1. Make prefab, the name of your prefab to load must be "RootObject"
-2. Build asset-bundle
+2. Build asset-bundle and script
 3. Make workshop item folder & files
 4. Upload to workshop